McGill Institute for the Study of Canada: Conferences

-The theme for 2016 was "Canada on the Global Stage: Exploring Canada's Image and Role in the World".
-Featured speakers included Inuit Circumpolar Conference (ICC)'s Okalik Eegeesiak, Kenneth Frankel, and Kathryn White.
+Past conferences have focused on taxation, federalism, Canadian exceptionalism, food policy, urban planning, and more.

 Selected publications

 In his MISC study, University of Toronto's political science professor, Michael Donnelly, concluded that there is potential in Canada for an increase in intolerance and an anti-immigrate/refugee stance.
 Donnelly's used data from a January 18–27, 2017, Ipsos poll which surveyed 1,522 Canadians.

 The Andrew Potter affair

 Andrew Potter resigned as MISC director in response to harsh criticism of his March 2017 article published in Maclean's describing an alleged malaise in Quebec society, some of which Potter later refuted.
 Potter's "sweeping and unflattering comments about Quebec society" went viral.
 Quebec's premier and finance minister along with the federal heritage minister, "decried" the article and called for Potter's removal as MISC Director.
 McGill University immediately "disavowed" the article.
 Potter admitted to "errors" and produced "corrigenda."
 In a March 2017 article in The Walrus, Jonathan Kay described how MISC, is faced with a difficult choice in choosing the next Director.
 Kay described how MISC will face challenges in dealing with topical issues because of its location within an elite university setting, with a long history of public research and numerous funding partners—corporate and government.
 The next MISC director could be based on the Straw model, Potter's or in-between—a "journalist with centrist, institutional tendencies".
 Len Findlay, from Ryerson University's Centre for Free Expression (CFE) noted errors were made by all parties and called on MISC to rehire Potter as Director and to "become as it claims to be, "no stranger to debate and controversy", to use "rebuttal, not reprisal".